Main illustration: Joshuah Miranda

 Full disclosure: I failed. 🙂

-A payback period is the rate at which you can get cash from your customers; this dictates how quickly you can reinvest in your business and ideally is a component of how you calculate CAC.
+A payback period is the rate at which you can get cash from your paying customers; this dictates how quickly you can reinvest in your business and ideally is a component of how you calculate CAC.

 Payback periods matter because in a well-run business cashflow matters.
 It’s better to have money today that lets you scale and grow more quickly than it is to have money 5 years from now.